sparksthedragon0101/Lyricsync/README.md

+**Note**: This was a Zero Code project for myself.
+I am not a developer, everything in this has been AI generated.
+I made this because I have been struggling from burnout for a while now and the process of making a lyricvideo was frustrating to the point of not wanting to do it at all.

+ - I know there is an issue where uploading the image at the start of the project will not actually populate it to the images section.
+This is because I just added on the image generation stuff and now the images live in a different folder.
+You can get around this by just waiting to upload an image until after the project creation.

 # Lyricsync

 **Lyricsync** is a powerful tool for automating lyric syncing using VAD, WhisperX, and segment alignment.
 It includes both a CLI for batch processing and a Web UI for interactive editing.